bhays/gravity-forms-highrise-crm/readme.md

 4. Navigate to Forms->Convio to setup limit feeds for the desired quantity fields

 ## Changelog

+### 0.6
+* Added note for contact creation in Highrise
+* Found a much cooler version number

 ### 0.1
 * Initial release